jjvanzon/Circular-Language-Spec/spec/parameters/relations-between-commands-and-objects.md

 ### Use This

-When you program a command, that does something, the action is immediately available in the context of any type of object, that has anything to do with that command.
+When you program a command, that might something, the action is immediately available in the context of any type of object, that has anything to do with that command.

 This makes it so that the very same command can be part of several classes.
 This makes commands independent entities, that are not tied to a class.